 Volunteer in Portugal with Volunteering Solutions and actively contribute towards making a difference.
-The programs in Portugal are located in Lisbon & Porto.
-You can choose to be a part of the Marine Conservation Program, Construction & Renovation Program or the Food Waste Management Program.
-For those who have a time crunch yet wish to volunteer & travel in Portugal can opt for the 2 Weeks Special Voluntour.
+The programs are located in wider city areas of Lisbon & Porto.
+You can choose to be a part of the Marine Conservation Program or the Food Waste Management Program.

 No matter whether you are a high school/ college student or a gap year traveler looking for a meaningful work experience abroad, the projects would surely help you to travel responsibly and take part in sustainable volunteer projects alongside exploring the beautiful country of Portugal.

 There's so much to do in Portugal, that you might just fall short of time during your volunteering journey!
 Well, you can surely make your own checklist and plan what all you wish to explore.
 If you are in Lisbon, wonder at the Torre de Belém and go for a Tram 28 ride crossing the hair-pin alleys of Escolas Gerais.
 You can head off to the little Alfama District and explore the tile-fronted chapels.
 And not to miss out, packed with al fresco cafes and international restaurants, the Bairro Alto is also the Lisbon's top nightlife spot.

 If you are in Porto, you must go for a wine tour and savor your taste-buds.
 Visit the museums or just chill on the beachside for a relaxing weekend.

 Sintra – If you want to explore around, then pick the fairytale town of Sintra first because it feels full of mystery with its castles, palaces, and mighty estates among the trees and a quick 45-minute train ride away from Lisbon.
 The glistening Pena Palace is atop the hill while the old wall of another Moorish castle is a great spot to look at the valley that will be below you and the Quinta da Regaleira gardens are a remarkable place to explore.